 Bill Spain explained that the 22 hotel rooms with 22 bathrooms caused the budget committee to note that the motel was not paying what other businesses are paying.
 Sankit asked if all the other businesses pay water fees as well and Bill Spain responded by saying that they all do with the exception of the two real estate offices.
 The increase for Motel in the Pines brings them up to a fair share of costs based upon the 22 bathrooms.

 Kass Krall stated to Sankit Patel that the Board understands his stance about the Airbnbs, VRBOs and short-term rentals.
-Gail Van Deurzen noted that at the present time, the county does not make them have a license as a business and if that changes, the Board could look into an increased fee for them as well.
+Gail Van Deurzen noted that at the present time, the county does not make them have a license as a business and, if that changes, the Board could look into an increased fee for them as well.

 Bill Moore asked when the last rate increase was.
 Dick Drinen thought it was 2013/2014.
 Bill Moore said if he was on the Board, he would have asked for a much higher increase, like 15%, and not go higher when WIFA costs come in.
 Bob Timberman stated to Bill Moore that when the WIFA loan comes through, we will have another increase to our residents.